 Below, we highlight specific characteristics of each address type.

 Legacy is the original address format for Bitcoin, created back in 2009.
-As for now, it’s the most expensive way to deposit BTC or LTC due to the most amount of space used inside a transaction.
+As for now, it’s the most expensive way to deposit BTC or LTC.
 Thus, depositing BTC or LTC via the Legacy address format will result in a higher transaction fee.

 Legacy address format for LTC deposit — Web platform